CSCfi/csc-user-guide/docs/data/allas.md

 ## Tehcnical details

+### Storage quota and structure
 Data in Allas is arranged into containers called buckets.
 You can simply think them as top level directories.
 Some applications crate buckets automatically but Allas users can freely create new buckets too.
+By default a project is allowed to have 1000 buckets each of which can contain 100 000 objects.

-The only drawback of buckets is that they must have a name that is unique in Allas.
+All buckets must have a name that is unique in Allas.
 You can't create a bucket if some other project has already used that bucket name.
 So it is a good rule of thumb to have something project or user spesific in the bucket name, for instance "2000620-raw-data".

-By default a project is allowed to have 1000 buckets each of which can contain 100 000 objects.

-Allas storage service is provided over two different protocols, <b>Swift</b> and <b>S3</b>.
-Data uploaded using one protocol is visible with the other protocol.

-Each protocol has serveral different tools you can use.
-Here is a quick list of generic recommendations.

-*   If you have a choice, use the Swift protocol, it's better supported.
-*   In any case, settle on one protocol.
-Do not mix S3 and Swift.
-*   Avoind uppercase characters in the names of containers/buckets.
-*   It's better to store a few large objects than a lot of small objects.

-You can not have buckets with other buckets inside them.
-You can however make use of so called pseudo-folders.
+Further, you can not have buckets with other buckets inside them.
+Objets stored in a bucket don't have a hirarchy.
+So even though you can't creare sub-diretories inside a bucket, you can however make use of so called pseudo-folders.
 If an object name contains a forward slash "/", it is in many applications interpreted as a folder separator.
 For example, they are shown as folders listings when accessing the data through Pouta web interface.
 These pseudo-folders are automatically added if you upload whole folders with command line clients.

 For example, if you add two objects to a container